10 Beauty Tips for Lupus Patients

 Camouflaging the physical signs of an autoimmune condition isn’t always easy; it depends on the type and degree of the disease.
 For example, patients with systemic lupus erythematosus (SLE) can take advantage of beauty tricks that conceal the condition and contribute to self-esteem.

-The alternative is called therapeutic makeup, highlighted in the journal Enfermería Dermatológica as an aid to cover unsightly lesions with products that favor medical treatment and prevent insecurities in the person.
+The alternative is called therapeutic makeup, highlighted in the journal Enfermería Dermatológica (Spain) as an aid to cover unsightly lesions with products that favor medical treatment and prevent insecurities in the person.

 Figures from the Lupus Foundation of America show that 90% of diagnoses are in women and that cutaneous lupus accounts for 10% of all cases.
 While using cosmetics does not cure, concealing the skin damage caused by the condition contributes to confidence.

 Lupus is a chronic disease that causes widespread inflammation and tissue damage in the affected organs.
 The definition provided by the Lupus Research Alliance states that, in addition to the skin, patients may experience damage to the lungs, joints, brain, kidneys and blood vessels.

 Its origin can be influenced by the following:

 - Viruses and infections

 People with cutaneous lupus comply with a treatment that improves the appearance of the dermis, alleviating scars and preventing new ones from emerging.
 Butterfly-shaped rashes, visible on the cheeks and bridge of the nose, should be kept out of the sun or artificial light.

 Outbreaks do not occur only on the skin, but also on other parts of the body.
 The picture tends to discolor or hyperpigment the affected areas.
 It’s for this reason that many lupus patients resort to cosmetics that hide the lesions.

 We think you may find this article interesting: The Treatment for Systematic Lupus Erythematosus (SLE)